saisadhan/Data-Visualizations/Network Analysis of Chicago Transit Authority(CTA).md

 The Chicago Transit Authority (CTA) stands as a monumental figure in the realm of public transportation, boasting the second largest system in the United States.
 On any given weekday, an astounding 1.6 million rides are embarked upon within the network of the CTA, making it a prime subject for detailed examination.

 **Datasets:**
-Contained within this repository is the Excel file named `CTA.xlsx` in the zip folder named 'Network Analysis of Chicago Transit Authority(CTA)', housing a trove of data pertinent to the train routes operating within Chicago.
+Contained within this repository is the Excel file named `CTA.xlsx` in the zip folder named [Network Analysis of Chicago Transit Authority (CTA).zip](https://github.com/saisadhan/Flight-Delays-Visualization-Dashboard/blob/main/Network%20Analysis%20of%20Chicago%20Transit%20Authority%20(CTA).zip), housing a trove of data pertinent to the train routes operating within Chicago.
 This dataset comprises crucial fields including:

 - **LineName:** Unique identifiers for each train line.
 - **LineID:** Distinctive IDs assigned to individual train lines.